Daniel J. Bradley: Indiana State University

 By 2015 of Bradley's tenure, the university's enrollment rose to a record high of 13,584 students, remaining steady at 13,565 by 2016, and again reaching a record level of 13,771 in 2017, a significant increase from 10,500 students at the beginning of his term.
 ISU has also experienced gains in its four-year graduation rate.
 As recently as March 2017, Bradley argued against decreases in funding as proposed in the 2018–19 state budget by the Indiana General Assembly and advocated for a $4.7 million increase to improve student outcome.
 In June 2017, the $2.3 million per year increase was approved by the school's board of trustees as a line-item appropriation in the state budget.
 Bradley has overseen several university construction and renovation projects totaling more than $300 million, which includes a $64 million project to improve the facilities of the College of Health and Human Services.

 In April 2017, Bradley announced he would be stepping down as president of the university.
 Although his contract was not due to expire until June 2019, he said the planned retirement was due to a desire to spend more time with his family and pursue other interests.
-His retirement will become effective in January 2018.
-Bradley has served as Indiana State University president for almost a decade.
+His retirement became effective in January 2018 after serving as the Indiana State University president for almost a decade.

 Personal life

 Bradley is married to Cheri Bradley.
 Together they have three sons and several grandchildren.
-The Bradleys live on the university campus at Condit House.
+The Bradleys lived on the university campus at Condit House.
 After Bradley's retirement as president of Indiana State, they plan to stay in California for a year, before returning to Indiana State to continue an association with the university in some form.
 They sometimes vacation in Montana where they owned a home.
 In January 2017, the two went with friends to visit Cuba, opting for "people to people" travel category permitted under the relaxed restrictions implemented by President Barack Obama.